davidwisch/physicscode/site/examples/physics_sampling.markdown

 {% file python/physics_sampling.py %}
 {% endhighlight %}

-**NOTE** that in this case, defining a custom function to find the value of *cos(x<sup>2</sup>)* didn't provide us with a significant advantage of just hardcodig the function into the loop.
+**NOTE** that in this case, defining a custom function to find the value of *cos(x<sup>2</sup>)* didn't provide us with a significant advantage over just hardcoding the function into the loop.
 However, as functions become more complex and take additional parameters, custom function definitions provide an increased advantage.
 It is good practice to use them.

 <a name="cpp"></a>
 ## C++